 Claude Code does not just make you faster at writing code.
 It changes what your job actually is.

-The best developers are no longer the people who manually write every line, optimise syntax, or memorise every API.
+The best developers are no longer the people who manually write every line, optimize syntax, or memorise every API.
 They are the people who design systems of intent, curate outputs, and iterate with judgment.

 The constraint moved from "Can you build this?" to "Do you know what good looks like?"